strategineer/personal-website/content/books/2024-07-05/index.md

 Mary Gentle's Grunts in a nutshell.
 Grunts is a satire of the schlocky high fantasy Tolkien rippoffs of the 70s and 80s.
 It also pokes fun at the aesthetic of the American military as portrayed in film and literature.

-The story begins with a group of orcs, the Agaku, led by Ashnak being tasked with stealing powerful yet non-magical weapons from a powerful dragon's hoard by the nameless necromancer in preparation for the Last Battle between the forces of Light and Dark.
+The story begins with a group of orcs, the Agaku, being tasked with stealing powerful yet non-magical weapons from a dragon's hoard.
+At the request of the nameless necromancer, Ashnak leads his orcs to the hoard in preparation for the Last Battle between the forces of Light and Dark.

-These weapons turn out to be an impressive array of modern military equipment asault rifles, machine guns, rocket launchers, tanks, helicopters, surface to air missile launchers...
+These weapons turn out to be an impressive array of modern military equipment: assault rifles, machine guns, rocket launchers, tanks, helicopters, surface to air missile launchers...

-You name it, they've got access to it.
+You name it, they've got it.

 Prior to finding these weapons, the Agaku were stereotypical generic fantasy orcs: a little stupid, violent, strong.
 After finding the military equipment they turn into Korean War-era hurrah, tabbaco chewing, cigar smoking American soldiers (but what if they were orcs fighting against the forces of "Good").